 Dealer or private seller?

-Whether you are buying from a dealer or privately, check out our detailed car buyers checklist to help you buy a second hand car.
-It has lot of important questions you should ask about any car.
+Whether you are buying from a dealer or privately, check out our car buyer’s checklist and use it to help you when buying a used car.
+It has lots of important questions you should ask about any car.
 Don’t be afraid to ask direct questions – it’s your money you are parting with.
 We also have information on what checks you should carry out before you buy.

 Buying from a dealer

 Before you go to a car dealer, check if they have a good reputation.
 Ask family or friends if they know anything about them, or search online for reviews.
 Ask the dealer if they are a member of a trade association or if they have a quality assurance or guarantee in place.

 Check if the dealer belongs to the Society of Irish Motor Industry (SIMI).
 All members of SIMI must follow its code of ethics in their business practices and maintain a high standard of customer service.
 If a dealer says they are a member of SIMI, double check this on the SIMI website to confirm.
 If they are not listed as members, report them to SIMI.

 A dealer must provide you with a Vehicle Registration Certificate when you buy a car, so make sure to get it.
 Although not always available, you should also ask for the following:

 - A written warranty stating what it covers and for how long